 However, Xarelto may also increase the risks of gastrointestinal bleeding and other serious complications, especially in patients who already suffer from poor kidney function.
 Data on Pradaxa risks have already led regulatory agencies in Europe to demand better labeling for the medication.
 If the data on Xarelto demonstrates similar risks, regulators here and abroad may take more drastic measures to inform the public or curtail the medication’s use.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced New York defective drug attorneys can help you determine exactly how a drug-related injury occurred and seek the compensation you deserve.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced New York defective drug attorneys can help you determine exactly how a drug-related injury occurred and seek the compensation you deserve.
 To learn more, contact our office today.